traines-source/transport-network-animator/docs/interfaces/SvgAbstractTimedDrawableAttributes.md

 # Interface: SvgAbstractTimedDrawableAttributes

-There is no need to access this class and its subclasses directly.
+There is no need to access this interfaces and its child interfaces and classes directly.
-The attributes documented here should be used directly in the SVG code as attributes to the respective SVG element tags, while converting the attribute name from `camelCase` to `data-kebap-case`.
+The attributes documented here should be used in the SVG code as attributes to the respective SVG element tags, while converting the attribute name from `camelCase` to `data-kebap-case`.

 ## Hierarchy